amousavi/Quick-Add-Contact/README.md

 ## TO DO

-GPS
+- GPS
-better storage of contact files (dumps serializable list to local storage) swipe contact actions (left to delete, right to text?)
+- better storage of contact files (dumps serializable list to local storage)
+- swipe contact actions (left to delete, right to text?)
+- refactoring/organizing (I scrambled this together very quickly to get a working version before a networking event)